OpenCores

 This is a nasty hack, if only because the logic is obscure.
 The code needs some refactor to make things more clear.
 At the very least a diagram!

-ja_rd closed this over 11 years ago
+ja_rd closed this about 12 years ago

-ja_rd commented over 11 years ago
+ja_rd commented about 12 years ago

 Closed by revision 242, fix does not hurt area or clock rate.